 • OTT

-• Classification of international telecommunication services covered by No. 42J (§ 6.3) "Taxation" (WCIT-12 Final Acts, signed version, Dubai, 14 December 2012).
+• Classification of international telecommunication services covered by No. 63 (§ 8.3) "Taxation".
 For example: services for carrying traffic; international roaming services; services for the provision of telecommunication channels; services in the public international telegraph service; services in the international telex service; telematic telecommunication services; convergent telecommunication services.

 • Protection of users of international telecommunication services, including issues of Quality of Service, confidentiality of communications and protection of personal data